 Anyway, I’ve found a cheap alternative, thin client unit (pre-Raspberry PI era) made by IGEL.
 It cost around 20$ (probably cheaper nowadays) so no big money involved.
-It is powered by 1GHz VIA chip and with 256 MB of RAM on board.
-The interesting thing is that it is quite energy efficient and eats up to 10 Watts of power and uses passive cooling, so no loud fans needed.
+It is powered by a 1GHz VIA chip and with 256 MB of RAM on board.
+The interesting thing is that it is quite an energy efficient and eats up to 10 Watts of power and uses passive cooling, so no loud fans are needed.
 Perfect for my needs.

 processor : 0